In The Middle of the Night

 They sat in silence with Ginny holding him and rubbing his back and Harry occasionally whimpering in pain.

 "Do you think you're okay for now?"
 Ginny asked, referring to the previous vomiting session.
 Harry moved to sit up straighter, pulling away from Ginny.
 He moves with caution as he checks to see if the nausea is still there.
-He notices that in terms of the nausea, he feels better, but the pain is still there.
+He notices that in terms of nausea, he feels better, but the pain is still there.
 It feels like there is something in his abdomen scrunching his stomach from the inside.

 "I think so," Harry said, voice shaking slightly.